The following are case histories of Store Closing Programs conducted by G.A. Wright.

 This G.A.
 Wright Store Closing Sale realized excellent results.
 A total gross return of 110% of original cost was achieved.
 All inventory, fixtures, equipment, leases, and real estate were sold.

 Yarbro Drug was a family-owned drug store located in a regional mall.
-A second generation family business established for over 30 years, the store was known for its gift lines and greeting cares and was one of Hallmark's largest accounts in the western United States.
+A second generation family business established for over 30 years, the store was known for its gift lines and greeting cards and was one of Hallmark's largest accounts in the western United States.
 Total non-prescription sales generated 65% of the store's annual volume, including greeting card sales, while prescription sales were 35% of the gross.

 A new mall had opened nearby in August of the previous year.
 The major department store anchor at the regional mall occupied by Yarbro vacated its space in June to open a store in the new mall.
 The effect of that move, along with the customer traffic that the new mall was pulling from the older center, was devastating for Yarbro Drug.
-While its prescription sales maintained nearly normal volume, over-the-counter sales began to plummet due to the lack of amll traffic.
+While its prescription sales maintained nearly normal volume, over-the-counter sales began to plummet due to the lack of mall traffic.
 Sales growth had already evened out in recent years and this sudden drop in the profitable OTC sales, coupled with a high debt load, had serious consequences for the business.
 The company was forced into Chapter 11 reorganization.

 The company, now under the management of the founder's son, still had an outstanding debt to a family member for the purchase of the business.
 This debt was secured but subordinate to the existing bank debt.